C-Swain/Recipe-Mate-Api/README.md

 In the project files:

-3. Update the `.env` file with the correct credentials, similar to the example in `.env.development`.
+3. Create a `.env` file with the correct credentials, similar to the example in `.env.development`.

 4. Install the required packages with `npm install`.